 Innovation Map outlines the Top 8 Aerospace Trends & 16 Promising Startups

-For this in-depth research on the top global aerospace trends and startups, we analyzed a sample of 1228 global startups & scaleups.
-This data-driven research provides innovation intelligence that helps you improve strategic decision-making by giving you an overview of emerging technologies and trends in the aerospace industry.
-In the Aerospace Innovation Map, you get a comprehensive overview of the innovation trends & startups that impact your company.
+For this in-depth research on the Top Aerospace Trends & Startups, we analyzed a sample of 1200+ global startups & scaleups.
+The Aerospace Innovation Map created from this data-driven research helps you improve strategic decision-making by giving you a comprehensive overview of the aerospace industry trends & startups that impact your company.

 1. Sustainability

 Growing concerns around climate change among travelers force the aerospace sector to reduce its carbon footprint.
-Technological innovations aid them to achieve this goal and transitioning to sustainable operations.
+Technological innovations aid them in achieving this goal and transitioning to sustainable operations.
 For example, biofuels reduce the dependence of aerospace operations on fossil fuels to cut down carbon emissions.

 Similarly, other alternative energy sources like electric flight technology enable the industry to further curb emissions.
 Additionally, energy-efficient integrations and novel designs also aid in improving fuel efficiency, thereby reducing emissions and fuel costs.